reedes/vim-quotable/README.markdown

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-*Strongly recommended* - To support typographic characters as text objects, the following dependency should be installed.
+*Strongly recommended* - To support typographic quotes as text objects, the following dependency should be installed.

 * [kana/vim-textobject-user](https://github.com/kana/vim-textobj-user) - a Vim plugin to create your own text objects without pain